ConnorF99/WhereShouldIStudy/README.md

 # WhereShouldIStudy
-Xteam 27 project proposal to create a database that stores the address of good places to study on campus
+Xteam 27 project proposal to create a database that stores the address of good places to study on campus.

+Team Members: Nate, Conner, Rafael, Alec.